-1/2 mile off the Appalachian Trail in Southwest Virginia since 1986
+1/2 mile off the Appalachian Trail in Southwest Virginia.
+A hostel for hikers since 1986.

 Wood’s Hole Hostel serves the Appalachian Trail community as well as couples, families, and groups.
 Enjoy communal meals, yoga, organic gardening and more during your stay.